dimitriupe/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The Document Object Model (DOM) is a cross-platform and language-independent interface that treats an XML or HTML document as a tree structure wherein each node is an object representing a part of the document.
+The DOM represents a document with a logical tree.
+Each branch of the tree ends in a node, and each node contains objects.
+DOM methods allow programmatic access to the tree; with them one can change the structure, style or content of a document.
+Nodes can have event handlers attached to them.
+Once an event is triggered, the event handlers get executed.

 2. What is an event?
+Every user interaction with a site is an event: a click, moving the mouse, scrolling the page, pressing a key on the keyboard, these are all events on the page, and the browser can detect all of them.
+There are tons of different events the browser tracks.
+When an event happens on a page, it is known as a trigger.

 3. What is an event listener?
+With Javascript we are able to listen for specific events on specific elements.
+Did a user click that button?
+Did a users mouse hover over an element?
+Was there text entered into the input field?
+There are dozens of events an element can listen for.
+When one of those events happens on that element, we can do something about it.
+The tracking process and subsequent action taken is called an event listener.
+We put an event listener on an element and give it a callback.
+When that event is triggered on the element, the callback is run.

 4. Why would we convert a NodeList into an Array?
+A NodeList must first be converted into an Array in order to iterate over all of the included nodes and enable us to operate on the array items.
+In other words, a nodelist is an array-like object which appears as an array, but cannot be used with array methods.
+Therefore, we have to convert it first to an actual array of DOM elements before we are able to use them with various array methods.

 5. What is a component?
+Components are reusable pieces of code that can be used to build elements sharing functionality and styling.
+By building on repeating patterns and creating components we can keep our code readable, reusable, and most importantly dry.

 ### Git Set up